Our Instant Pot pork chops recipe is the easiest way to transform tough chops into a fine meal.

 All there’s left to do is serve it on top of the cooked spaghetti.

-Sides for Pork Chops
+Sides for This Recipe

 The salad we mentioned is a kale salad, which isn’t solely comprised of greens.
 It also has juicy oranges, chewy dried fruits, and nuts, all tossed in a sweet-tangy dressing.